 These manually adjustable devices shall be easily visible, reachable and identifiable by the driver in accordance with the requirements of UN Regulation No. 121.

-The number of positions on devices to adjust the dipped-beam headlamps shall be such as to ensure compliance with the range of values prescribed in paragraph 6.2.6.1.2. in all the loading conditions defined in Annex 5.
+The number of positions on devices to adjust the passing-beam headlamps shall be such as to ensure compliance with the range of values prescribed in paragraph 6.2.6.1.2. in all the loading conditions defined in Annex 5.

-Requirements of controls for the headlamps leveling devices are specified in Annex 8.
+Requirements of controls for the headlamps levelling devices are specified in Annex 8.

-The different positions to adjust the dipped-beam headlamps shall be explained in the owner's handbook.
+The different positions to adjust the passing-beam headlamps shall be explained in the owner's handbook.

 6.2.6.2.3.
-In the event of a failure of devices prescribed in paragraphs 6.2.6.2.1. and 6.2.6.2.2., the dipped-beam shall not assume a position in which the vertical inclination is less downward than it was at the time when the failure of the device occurred.
+In the event of a failure of devices prescribed in paragraphs 6.2.6.2.1. and 6.2.6.2.2., the passing-beam shall not assume a position in which the vertical inclination is less downward than it was at the time when the failure of the device occurred.

 6.2.6.3.
 Measuring procedure

 6.2.6.3.1.
-After adjustment of the initial downward inclination, the vertical inclination of the dipped-beam, expressed in per cent, shall be measured in static conditions under all the loading conditions defined in Annex 5.
+After adjustment of the initial downward inclination, the vertical inclination of the passing-beam, expressed in per cent, shall be measured in static conditions under all the loading conditions defined in Annex 5.

 6.2.6.3.2.
-The measurement of the variation of dipped-beam downward inclination as a function of load shall be carried out in accordance with the test procedure set out in Annex 6.
+The measurement of the variation of passing-beam downward inclination as a function of load shall be carried out in accordance with the test procedure set out in Annex 6.

 6.2.6.4.
 Horizontal orientation

-The horizontal orientation of one or both dipped-beam headlamps may be varied to produce bend lighting, provided that if the whole beam or the kink of the elbow of the cut-off is moved, the kink of the elbow of the cut-off shall not intersect the line of the trajectory of the centre of gravity of the vehicle at distances from the front of the vehicle which are larger than 100 times the mounting height of the respective dipped-beam headlamps.
+The horizontal orientation of one or both passing-beam headlamps may be varied to produce bend lighting, provided that if the whole beam or the kink of the elbow of the cut-off is moved, the kink of the elbow of the cut-off shall not intersect the line of the trajectory of the centre of gravity of the vehicle at distances from the front of the vehicle which are larger than 100 times the mounting height of the respective passing-beam headlamps.

 6.2.7.
 Electrical connections

 6.2.7.1.
-When changing from the main beam to dipped-beam, all main-beams shall be switched OFF simultaneously.
+When changing from the driving-beam to passing-beam, all driving-beams shall be switched OFF simultaneously.

 6.2.7.2.
-The dipped-beam may remain switched ON at the same time as the main-beam.
+The passing-beam may remain switched ON at the same time as the driving-beam.

 6.2.7.3.
-In the case of dipped-beam headlamps equipped with gas-discharge light sources, these light sources shall remain switched ON during the main-beam operation.
+In the case of passing-beam headlamps equipped with gas-discharge light sources, these light sources shall remain switched ON during the driving-beam operation.

 6.2.7.4.
-One additional light source or one or more LED module(s), located inside the dipped-beam headlamps or in a lamp (except the main-beam headlamp) grouped or reciprocally incorporated with the respective dipped-beam headlamps, may be activated to produce bend lighting, provided that the horizontal radius of curvature of the trajectory of the centre of gravity of the vehicle is 500 m or less.
+One or more additional light source(s) or one or more light source module(s), located inside the passing-beam headlamps or in a lamp (except the driving-beam headlamp) grouped or reciprocally incorporated with the respective passing-beam headlamps, may be activated to produce bend lighting, provided that the horizontal radius of curvature of the trajectory of the centre of gravity of the vehicle is 500 m or less.
 This may be demonstrated by the manufacturer by calculation or by other means accepted by the Type Approval Authority.

 6.2.7.5.
-The dipped-beam headlamps shall be switched ON and OFF automatically relative to the ambient light conditions according to the requirements of Annex 13;
+The passing-beam headlamps shall be switched ON and OFF automatically relative to the ambient light conditions according to the requirements of Annex 13;

 In addition, the following subparagraphs 6.2.7.5.1. apply.

 6.2.7.5.1.
-Irrespective of the requirements of paragraph 6.2.7.5., under conditions requiring the dipped beam headlamps to be switched ON, the dipped-beam headlamps may remain switched OFF or, once automatically switched ON, may be switched OFF manually and remain switched OFF while one or more of the following conditions exist:
+Irrespective of the requirements of paragraph 6.2.7.5., under conditions requiring the passing-beam headlamps to be switched ON, the passing-beam headlamps may remain switched OFF or, once automatically switched ON, may be switched OFF manually and remain switched OFF while one or more of the following conditions exist:

 (a) The automatic transmission control is in the park position;